 You have taken this important step toward saving for retirement.
 Now is not the time to get off course.
 Savings are most commonly achieved through employer-sponsored retirement plans and traditional and Roth IRAs.
 The federal government allows for taxes on earnings to be deferred to a future date — namely, retirement.
 Money that goes into employer-sponsored retirement plans and into IRAs now grows tax deferred, allowing for greater accumulation of funds during your earning years.
 It also allows you to manage your tax obligation in retirement.
 By taking an early distribution you defeat your reason for saving and you’ll get a penalty to boot.
 So resist the impulse to tap into a retirement account too soon.

 Since a 401(K) loan is not advisable, take time to consider an alternative to paying down debt.
-Consider debt consolidation or a secured loan with a friendlier interest rate is a better plan of action.
+Debt consolidation or a secured loan with a friendlier interest rate to pay down or pay off debt is a better plan of action.

 Article provided by Local Government Federal Credit Union.